exercism/python/exercises/practice/nth-prime/.approaches/generator-fun/content.md

 Doesn't this result in an infinite loop?
 No - `filter` _also_ returns a generator object (which are [evaluated lazily][generator]), so while it's too will produce values infinitely if evaluated, it doesn't hang to program at the time of instantiation.

-`itertools.islice` takes in a generator object and an end count, returning a generator object which _only evalutes until that end count_.
+`itertools.islice` takes in a generator object and an end count, returning a generator object which _only evaluates until that end count_.

 The next line exhausts all the values in the generator except the end, and we finally return the last element.

 We can utilize the `functools.cache` decorator for greater speeds at higher values of `number`, so we take it out.
-The added bonus is that a very long line of code is cleant up.
+The added bonus is that a very long line of code is cleaned up.

 ```python
 from itertools import islice, count